NecronicalPug/FU-Factions-Template/README.md

 # FU-Factions-Template
 Template for creation of new Factions
-Code has important parts marked for with comments
+Code has important parts marked with comments